 The Government of Kerala and the Kerala State Disaster Management Authority took help from the Indian Government to rescue the people of Kerala from the sudden tragedy.
 The Government initiated massive rescue operations.
 40 helicopters, 31 aeroplanes, 182 rescue teams, 18 medical teams and 58 teams of NDRF had arrived in Kerala to carry out the rescue and relief work.
 Military personnel, local policemen and fire-fighters led from the front, rescuing thousands of people using boats and other equipment.

-While the cops and army men were discharging their duties, the local heroes – the fisherman – of Kerala pitched in to accompany them in the rescue efforts.
+While the cops and army men were discharging their duties, the local heroes – the fisherman – of Kerala gave everything to accompany them in the rescue efforts.
 More than 4,500 fishermen across the state selflessly engaged themselves in the rescue mission.
 With the help of over 600 fishing boats, they managed to rescue more than 65,000 flood victims whilst putting their own lives at risk.
 People were rescued and moved to relief camps.